tekknolagi/isdt/lecture-notes/2-vcs.md

 page, whose name is prefixed with `git-`.
 For example, `man git-init`.

 Try out the `git status` subcommand! `git status` tells you what Git thinks the current state of things is.
-It shows you a helpful description of what's going on, as well as some suggested things to do next.
-When you run it in a new repository, it helpfully suggests that you make and *track* some
+It shows you a description of what's going on, as well as some suggested things to do next.
+When you run it in a new repository, it helpfully suggests that you make and *track* some files:
-files:

 ```
 $ git status